Implicit Integration

 onepub pub add [--dev] <package>

-If the package already exists as a dependency the onepub will simply update the hosted-url to point to OnePub.
+If the package already exists as a dependency the onepub will simply update (or add) the hosted-url to point to OnePub.

 For each project that depends on a private package, you can add a hosted key.